php-cds/php-cds/README.md

 ### Support

-You can express your support for a standard by pressing the star button.
-This signals to other people that you support the idea or concept and also that you have an active interest in community driven standards.
+You can express your support for PHP-CDS by pressing the star button.
+This signals to other people that you support this concept and also that you have an active interest in adopting those community driven standards.

 ### Moderate